-Its dividends had been growing over the years as well, from 2.4 Singapore cents per share in 2006 to 3.5 Singapore cents in 2014.
+Its dividends have also been growing over the years, from 2.4 Singapore cents per share in 2006 to 3.5 Singapore cents in 2014.

 However, I didn’t realise that the dividend was not sustainable as it was paying out way more than it could afford to in terms of its free cash flow.
 Its balance sheet had way more debt than cash as well.

-In 2016, its dividend collapsed to just 0.2 cents, and so did its share price.
+In 2016, its dividend collapsed to just 0.2 cents, as did its share price.
 Right now, Second Chance is selling at S$0.16 per share.

 6. Not Spacing Out My Stock Purchases